cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ##### Data types

-This solution will implement a data schema in the database using its built-in datatypes.
+This solution will implement a data schema in the database using its built-in data types.
 By using a relation database, there's a possibility to better normalize the data structures, this might provide savings in storage but might add to the complexity of returning a particular dataset because the data joins that will be required.
 Also, it would be important ensure the referential integrity is not violated since this can cause issues to the clients consuming the data.